Academic research page updated 06-19-2019. By Lucrezia Mangione, MA, LPC, LCPC, NCC, BC-TMH, DCEP.

 A highly sensitive person is an individual with a biological trait called sensory processing sensitivity or SPS.
 It is not a disorder.
 It is not sensory integration or sensory processing disorder.
 In fact, it occurs in about 20% of all species on the planet, including humans, making it ordinary.
 It’s a normal biological trait like the color of your eyes.

 I specialize in holistic therapy and counseling for the highly sensitive person.
-You may find these links to the excellent research about SPS useful.
+The links below are to excellent research about SPS.
 They’re written by Dr. Elaine Aron.
-She’s the researcher who discovered SPS.
+And she’s THE researcher who discovered (or re-discovered as she might say) SPS.

 Here's the link to summaries of her academic research.
 They are fabulous.
-They’re to the point and very easy to read.
-They’re written by Dr. Aron, herself on:
+They’re to the point and very easy to read:

 Here’s a link to no-cost, full text copies of published articles about sensory processing sensitivity by Dr. Aron and her collaborators.